Luiz Alberto Moniz Bandeira: Later work

 After being freed at the end of 1973, Bandeira went back to São Paulo, where he became professor at the Escola de Sociologia e Política de São Paulo.
 In 1976, he received grants from, among other institutions, the Ford Foundation, to conduct research in Argentina, Uruguay, and Paraguay on Brazil's historical role in the Río de la Plata Basin.
 From 1977 through 1979, he extended this research project to the United States and Europe, thanks to a post-doctoral fellowship awarded by the Social Science Research Council and the Joint Committee on Latin America Studies of the American Council of Learned Societies in New York.

 Bandeira graduated in juridical sciences, and also holds a Ph.D. in political science from the University of São Paulo.
 He held the Chair of History of Brazilian Foreign Policy in the Department of History at the University of Brasília.

 He was awarded the Juca Pato Prize and named as Brazilian Intellectual of 2005 for the book Formação do Império Americano (Da Guerra contra a Espanha à Guerra no Iraque).
 He was subsequently awarded an honorary doctorate by UniBrasil in Curitiba.
 Bandeira has been invited to lecture in many countries around the world.
 He was an Under-Secretary in Rio de Janeiro's State Government, being its representative in the federal capital, Brasília, from 1991 through 1994 and a cultural attaché at the Consulate-General of Brazil in Frankfurt am Main from 1996 through 2002.
 Bandeira has been awarded the Order of Rio Branco (Grand Officer), the Order of May, and the German Cross of Merit.
+He taught at the Pontifical Catholic University of Rio de Janeiro and at the University of Brasília.

 Bandeira died on 10 November 2017 at the age of 81.